mfkiwl/neo-c2/vin/README.md

 version 1.0.4

-If you want to use BoehmGC, ./configure --with-gc
+If you don't want to use BoehmGC, ./configure --with-no-gc

 * INSTALL